 ACUB is designed to be a 3 mile buffer around Camp Ripley to limit encroachment on lands neighboring the installation.
 The total land proposed to be enrolled is approximately 110,000 acres.
 This goal will be accomplished through conservation easements with willing landowners only.

-For fiscal year 2012, there is just over 13,000 acres enrolled in the program and another 30,000 acres on a waiting list to be enrolled.
+For fiscal year 2014, there is just over 14,000 acres enrolled in the program, 2,700 in process of being enrolled, and another 27,500 acres on a waiting list to be enrolled.

 For additional information or enrollment in the ACUB initiative, see the “Resources” section below or contact Jay Brezinka (information below).